khaledboka/docs/docs/installation_vagrant.md

-CartoView Installation with Vagrant will be available soon.
+Cartoview Installation with Vagrant will be available soon.